-WHAT MAKES PURPOSE BUILT MOUNTAIN BIKE TRAILS DIFFERENT?
+WHAT MAKES OUR TRAILS DIFFERENT?

 There are many types of soils that make up trails such as rock, sand, loam and combinations.
-When conditions are wet or during freeze/thaw weather events, trail surfaces are susceptible to ruts and packing.
-All single-track trail systems are concerned with erosion.
+When conditions are wet or during freeze/thaw weather events, our trail surfaces are susceptible to ruts and packing.
+All singletrack trail systems are concerned with erosion.
+Local mountain bikers are aware that trails at Kettle Moraine's Southern Unit are closed when it rains, and will reopen when the soil recovers.
+Here's why we care about mud, tire ruts, paw prints and footprints: